 Orostachys furusei Ohwi

-Orostachys furusei is a succulent plant that forms small rosettes of fleshy grey to brownish leaves.
+Orostachys furusei is a succulent plant that forms small rosettes of thick fleshy grey to brownish leaves.
 The rosettes grow about 0.8 inches (2 cm) in diameter, slowly forming a beautiful mat.
 In the fall, the plant produces towers of yellow flowers.
-The flowering rosettes die after flowering but are quickly replaced by offsetting ones.
+The mature rosettes die after flowering but are quickly replaced by offsetting ones.
 Most resources suggest O. furusei is a synonym of Orostachys boehmeri.

 USDA hardiness zones 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 As with most similar genera of the Crassulaceae family, this plant can survive in fairly poor soil, so long as it is well-draining.
 This genera is very cold-hardy and can survive temperatures to -30 °F (-34 °C).
 Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
 Orostachys actively grow in spring and summer.
 It requires some bright light and does not tolerate high humidity well.